$1 trillion to be unlocked in Digital Transformation?

 Next, the real-time operations data is fed into predictive analytics and artificial intelligence with the ultimate goals of optimizing overall production, process conditions and even predicting failures ahead of time.
 Predictive Analytics enables empirical multi-variate modelling of rotating equipment performance – such as pump, compressor and turbine - using advanced pattern recognition and machine learning algorithms to identify and diagnose any potential operating issues days or weeks before failures occur.
 Operating models, including past loading, ambient and operational conditions, are used to create a unique asset signature for each piece of equipment.
 Real-time operating data is then compared against these models to detect any subtle deviations from expected equipment behavior.
 This allows more effective and reliable monitoring of different types of equipment at remote site, improving equipment reliability and workforce efficiency by reducing field visits.

 The early warning notification allows reliability and maintenance teams to assess, identify and resolve the problems, preventing a major breakdown that can cost companies millions of dollars in production slowdowns or even stoppages.

 Embarking on a journey with sustainable long-term results

 Digital transformation allows companies to create new capabilities, new business models, and innovate ahead of their competition.
-It is a journey through deployment of technology and driving behavioural change in workforce – changing when, where, which, and how work is performed and evolved.
-Making the transition successfully can be profoundly rewarding for companies, since even slight improvements in asset utilisation can result in huge gains in revenue and cashflow.
+It is a journey through deployment of technology and driving behavioral change in workforce – changing when, where, which, and how work is performed and evolved.
+Making the transition successfully can be profoundly rewarding for companies, since even slight improvements in asset utilization can result in huge gains in revenue and cash-flow.

 Are you ready to take the first steps to enable Digital Transformation in your enterprise to gain competitive advantage today?